singhprinz/Python-Programming/README.md

 ## Languages influenced by Python :-

-Python's design and philosophy have influenced many other programming languages:
+### Python's design and philosophy have influenced many other programming languages:-

     Boo uses indentation, a similar syntax, and a similar object model.
     Cobra uses indentation and a similar syntax, and its Acknowledgements document lists Python first among languages that influenced it.